History of prostitution: Medieval Europe

+Early modern Europe

 By the end of the 15th-century attitudes began to harden against prostitution.
-An outbreak of syphilis in Naples during 1494, which later swept across Europe, may have originated from the Colombian Exchange.
+An outbreak of syphilis in Naples during 1494, which later swept across Europe, may have originated from the Columbian Exchange.
 The prevalence of other sexually transmitted diseases during the earlier 16th century may have caused this change in attitude.
 By the early 16th century the association between prostitutes, plague, and contagion emerged, causing brothels and prostitution to be outlawed by secular authority.
 Furthermore, outlawing brothels and prostitution was used to "strengthen the criminal law" system of the 16th-century secular rulers.
-Canon law defined a prostitute as "a promiscuous woman, regardless of financial elements."
-The prostitute was considered a "whore … who [was] available for the lust of many men," and was most closely associated with promiscuity.
+Canon law defined a prostitute as "a promiscuous woman, regardless of financial elements".
+The prostitute was considered a "whore ... who [was] available for the lust of many men", and was most closely associated with promiscuity.

 The Church's stance on prostitution was three-fold.
 It included the "acceptance of prostitution as an inevitable social fact, condemnation of those profiting from this commerce, and encouragement for the prostitute to repent.
-The Church was forced to recognize its inability to remove prostitution from the worldly society, and in the 14th century "began to tolerate prostitution as a lesser evil."
+The Church was forced to recognize its inability to remove prostitution from the worldly society, and in the 14th century "began to tolerate prostitution as a lesser evil".
 However, prostitutes were excluded from the Church as long as they continued with their lifestyle.
 Around the 12th century, the idea of prostitute saints took hold, with Mary Magdalene being one of the most popular saints of the era.
 The Church used Mary Magdalene's biblical history of being a reformed harlot to encourage prostitutes to repent and mend their ways.
 Simultaneously, religious houses were established with the purpose of providing asylum and encouraging the reformation of prostitution.
 Magdalene Homes were particularly popular and peaked in the early 14th century.
 Over the course of the Middle Ages, popes and religious communities made various attempts to remove prostitution or reform prostitutes with varying success.

 With the advent of the Protestant Reformation, numbers of Southern German towns closed their brothels in an attempt to eradicate prostitution.
 In some periods prostitutes had to distinguish themselves from other with particular signs.
 They sometimes wore very short hair or no hair at all, and sometimes they wore veils in societies where other women did not wear them.
 Ancient codes regulated the crime of a prostitute that dissimulated her profession.